jonasjabari/docker-node-dev-env/README.md

 ### .eslintrc

-The .eslintrc is project-specific and therefor needs to be specified in your project.
+The .eslintrc is project-specific and therefore needs to be specified in your project.
 It might look like this:

 ```json